jessicawitte92/THISTLE_project/code/README.md

 Some HuggingFace models are gated, meaning that you must first make an account and request access before you can use them.
 You will then need to authenticate your identity with a passcode in the notebook.
 Instructions for this process are included in the fine tuning notebook.

+### About LoRA fine-tuning

+Full fine-tuning of LLMs requires updating billions of parameters and is computationally expensive.
+LoRA instead trains a small number of additional parameters (the 'low-rank adapters') while keeping the original model weights frozen.
+This dramatically reduces GPU memory requirements and training time while still producing meaningful improvements on domain-specific tasks.
+The LoRA adapters trained in `fine-tuning.ipynb` are saved separately from the base model and can be merged or loaded alongside it at inference time.

 ---
 ## Dataset
 The dataset used for training and evaluatino consists of 100 manually transcribed articles from early nineteenth-century issues of The Scotsman (1817–1825).
 You can find the dataset at `data/ground_truth.csv`.